Artokrr/Artokrr/README.md

 # Hi there 👋 I'm Artem
 - 🇷🇺 I live in Russia, Moscow.
 - 🌱 Experienced Java developer with 3 years of commercial work experience.
 Specialized in Backend development with Java and Spring Framework
-- 🤖 Most of the time I'm writing on Java and Python.
-Sometimes JavaScript.
+- 🤖 Most of the time I'm writing on Java.
+Sometimes JavaScript and Python.
 - 🚀 I love pet-projects.
 They help me grow professionally all my life.

 ## 📫 How to reach me: